fe-jan23-cyber-sapiens/.github/profile/README.md

 ---

-<p>Welcome to the Cyber Sapiens team!
+<p>Welcome to the Cyber Sapiens Squad!
 We are a group of software development professionals who are collaborating on the <br/> Nice Gadgets 👌 e-commerce platform.</p>

 <h2>Project Overview</h2>